Why WIX E-Commerce?

 To change an image click on the image you would like to change.
 It will show a number of different options depending on where the image you’re wanting to change is.

 For instance changing the strip background image (the main image on the home page) will show different backgrounds, colour and the option to add an image or video.
 Click on the image option and a box will appear on screen.

 This box will allow you to choose any image already uploaded to the build, upload more, or even choose an image from connected social media such as Facebook and Instagram.
 You can also find more generic images from WIX itself or even purchase images from Shutterstock to use.

 To find out more about how to build a WIX Website, visit our WIX Website Tutorial.
 Here you will find out how to use, add and delete all the different elements of a WIX site including titles, the navigation, adding a gallery, a blog and many more things.

 For the rest of this article, we’re going to show how to incorporate Ecommerce into a WIX website.

 Adding an Image Item to a Page

 One thing an online seller needs is an online shop, but having a shop is all well and good but not advertising products or special deals throughout your pages might make your potential customers turn away.

-To add products to other pages there’re a few options.
+To add products to other pages there are a few options.
 You can add a grid product gallery, a slider product gallery or even a widget.
-To do this go to Add —> Store —> Store Element.

 Adding and Editing a Product on Your WIX Ecommerce Site